The Griswold & Cast Iron Cookware Association

 Aside from old and new friendships, learning from the other collectors is most valuable part of the convention for me.

 I enjoyed talking to everyone and taking a million photos of beautiful iron, some unique and rare.
-I also enjoyed interviewing Joannie Baldini, Doris Mosier, and Dave Lange about their collections and connections to the club.
-I wrote some small articles for the GCICA newsletter and for the blog about the interviews; blog posts are forthcoming.
+I also enjoyed interviewing Joannie Baldini, Doris Mosier, and Dave Lange about their collections and connections to the club.3 I wrote some small articles for the GCICA newsletter and the blog about the interviews; blog posts are forthcoming.

 Collector Eric McAllister was also kind enough to let me take photos of some of the fabulous ephemera he acquired during the convention.
 I love the old documentation and the information it carries.